 III.A.3.
-A physician who has completed a residency program that was not accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the PGY-2 level based on ACGME Milestones evaluations at the ACGME-accredited program.
+A physician who has completed a residency program that was not accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with

+Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the PGY-2 level based on ACGME Milestones evaluations at the ACGME-accredited program.
 This provision applies only to entry into residency in those specialties for which an initial clinical year is not required for entry.
 (Core)

-- III.B.
+III.B.
 The program director must not appoint more residents than approved by the Review Committee.
+(Core)

-(Core) - III.B.1.
-All complement increases must be approved by the Review Committee.
-(Core) - III.B.2.
-The program must offer at least four resident positions.
+III.B.1.
+All complement increases must be approved by the Review year of the program to provide for sufficient peer interaction.
+(Core)

+Committee.
 (Core)